 I think he was a great source of inspiration in the gray media landscape of today, where most people resort to the echo chamber instead of voicing their own opinion.

-Sure, he could be a bit harsh and gritty at times, but at heart he was a great storyteller and managed to bring out unique stories and sharp observations in his own brilliant voice that no other tv host could pull off.
+Sure, he could be a bit harsh and gritty at times, even downright condescending.
+But at heart he was a great storyteller and managed to bring out unique stories and sharp observations in his own brilliant voice that no other TV host could pull off.
+Like a R-rated unicorn.

 His shows were a unique combination of food, travel and people.
 Many travel bloggers that I follow, such as Chris Guillebeau and Rolf Potts, mention him as an inspiration.

 I discovered Bourdain over a decade ago while watching the Travel Channel in Australia.
-It was the same year as No Reservations debuted, an improved version of his first series A Cook’s Tour.
+No Reservations had just debuted, an improved version of his first series A Cook’s Tour.
 I soon bought his book Nasty Bits in Singapore and was hooked on his writing as well.

 Since then I’ve tried to revisit some of his locations just for fun, which has brought me to places such as Tokyo, Tucson, San Sebastian and Valparaiso.